Evgenii-Buslaev/wishboard_backend/README.md

 * #### App features

 1. API for CRUD-operations with wishes-cards.
-Also, you can upload file.
-A card will be returned with static file link.

 2. API for CRUD-operations with users.
 It'll help you to implement simple authorization.

 - #### Architecture of Application